Tuition and Cost of Living

 Financial aid for first-year students is generally in the form of Fellowships which are awarded on a competitive basis.
 All applicants to the program are considered for financial aid; a separate application is not required.

-An overview of the various types of financial support available to graduate students at UBC may be found at the Faculty of Graduate Studies website.
+An overview of the various types of financial support available to graduate students at UBC may be found at the Faculty of Graduate and Postdoctoral Studies website.
 We strongly encourage all applicants to seek external (non-UBC) sources of support.
 The following is a partial listing of major funding agencies:

 - Social Sciences & Humanities Research Council of Canada